J0nasP/extra_toolbox/README.md

-# Scripts_to_a_lot
+# Extra_toolbox
- This repo is "extra" to the toolbox repos, containing scripts to a lot off other programs
+ This repo is "extra" to the toolbox repo, when trying to implement something new or creating something new